Ruby-Rebels/angular-features-app/README.md

 $ rails s
 ```

+You can login with any of the users found in `db/seeds.rb`

 The navbar will guide you to the various features.
 Check out the code following these steps:
 * look at the route in the url bar.
 For example, the Favorite Example is routed to "/frameworks".
 * Go to `routes.rb` to see which controller and action are run when a `GET` request is made to `/frameworks`.